brainstormforce/header-footer-elementor/readme.txt

 2. After the template is reade, Assign the template to be header or footer replacement.

 == Changelog ==

+= 1.0.4 =
+- Improvement: Use Elementor's created instance when rendering the markup for header/footer - Credits <a href="https://github.com/itay9001">itay9001</a>

 = 1.0.3 =
 - Fix: Adding theme support for the plugin does not remove the "no supported" notice.